 Cause more damage to homes in U.S. than storms and fire combined; colonies can contain up to 1,000,000 members.

 Subterranean termites nest in the soil to obtain moisture, but they also nest in wood that is often wet.
 They easily attack any wood in contact with the ground.
-If the wood does not contact the soil, they can build mud tunnels or tubes to reach wood several feet above the ground.
-These tunnels can extend for 50-60 feet to reach wood and often enter a structure through expansion joints in concrete slabs or where utilities enter the house.
+If the wood does not contact the soil, termites can build mud tunnels or tubes to reach wood several feet above the ground.
+They can also enter a structure through expansion joints in concrete slabs or where utilities enter the house.

 Termites are small, ant-like insects.
 However, they differ from ants in that they feed off the cellulose in wood.
 Working largely unseen under the surface, they can tunnel through the wooden structural members in buildings and completely destroy them.
 Wood that comes in contact with the soil, such as the exterior trim or cladding on your home, provides a perfect point of entry for a termite colony.